sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

 #### Field descriptors

 JVM types are either one of the primitive types, an object type or an array type.
-The grammar for fields descriptors denote one of these three possibilities.
+The grammar for field descriptors denotes one of these three possibilities.

 The primitive types are `byte`, `char`, `double`, `float`, `int`, `long`, `short` and `boolean` and these are denoted as `B`, `C`, `D`, `F`, `I`, `J`, `S` and `Z` respectively within the field descriptor grammar.
 For example, a descriptor of `J` indicates a field of the primitive `long` type.